 Nurturing Families Center operates from a strengths-based perspective based on the philosophy that all parents have the ability, given the proper instruction and support, to be nurturing parents.
 Within the company’s mission statement is the belief that all children deserve to grow up in families that reinforce their self-worth and help them to work towards achieving their full potential.
 Given this mission, the Nurturing Families Center help parents relearn key components of effective parenting such as empathy, alternatives to corporal punishment and establishment of family roles.
 All of these themes are integrated and reinforced in the curriculum and lesson delivery for new parents, newborns, and children 0 -5 years of age.

 Nurturing Families has the highest rating on the Compendium of Parenting Interventions as published in a report by the National Center for Parent, Family and Community Engagement.
 (2015).
-Nurturting Families is also listed in Tex-Protect evidence-based Texas parenting programs.
+Nurturing Families is also listed in Tex-Protect evidence-based Texas parenting programs.
 This report is a collection of parenting interventions designed to help Head Start Programs and Early Childhood Services Providers to implement evidence-based parenting interventions.

 Parenting Curricula Review Databases, found on the Head Start Early Childhood Learning and Knowledge Center, is the result of a project conducted by the National Center of Parent Family Community Engagement and completed with researchers from the Brazelton Touchpoint Center and the Butler Institute for Families at the University of Denver.
 The database contains reviews of almost 30 parenting education and home-visiting curricula and their relevance and alignment with Head Start Performance standards.